bcoin-org/bmocha/README.md

   1 passing (6ms)
 ```

-Passes in mocha and _swallows_ the error.
-We don't want to interfere with
+The above passes in mocha and _swallows_ the error.
+We don't want to interfere
-existing mocha tests, but we can output a warning to the programmer:
+with existing mocha tests, but we can output a warning to the programmer:

 ```
 $ bmocha test.js